dotwebstack/dotwebstack-framework/docs/overview/getting_started.md

 # Getting started

-To get started with DotWebStack Framework, create a new Spring project and add dependencies to one or more of the service modules, one or more of the backend modules and spring-boot-starter-webflux.
-In maven this would look something like this:
+To get started with DotWebStack Framework, create a new Spring Boot project and add dependencies to one or more of the service modules, one or more of the backend modules and `spring-boot-starter-webflux`.
+In Maven, this would look something like this:

 ```xml
 <dependencies>
   <dependency>
     <groupId>org.springframework.boot</groupId>